 At its meeting of November 19, 2013, the annual and consolidated financial statements as well as the report of the Executive Board were submitted to the Supervisory Board for verification and control; the Supervisory Board also reviewed the ordinary and extraordinary resolutions that will be put forward by the Executive Board and, in particular, the distribution of earnings.
-The Supervisory Board approved the wording of the draft resolutions.
-The Board has also deliberated on the professional and wage equality policy of the Company.
+The Supervisory Board also deliberated on the professional and wage equality policy of the Company.